Colombia beat Ivory Coast to close on knockout round

 "It's very positive for us but we can't get ahead of ourselves," added the Argentine, who was in charge of his native country when they beat Ivory Coast 2-1 in the group stage at the 2006 World Cup in Germany.

 "I'm very happy, this is a united group.
-We never lack that courage and valour.
+We never lack that courage and valor.

 "We're happy to have defeated such a good rival.
 We have a lot of young players, this is going to help them grow."